-It is estimated that 54,380 acres, or 18%, of the County (inclusive of municipalities), have been developed.
+It is estimated that 54,380 acres, or 18%, of the County (inclusive of municipalities), has been developed.
 For the purposes of this analysis, the definition of developed land is evaluated on a parcel level basis using Maryland State Department of Assessment and Taxation (MD SDAT) data.
-For this analysis, the definition of "developed" means:
+For the purpose of this analysis, the definition of "developed" means: